-1) An additional four employees did not complete gender in their profile.
+- .
+An additional four employees did not complete gender in their profile. - 2.
+Senior management diversity reflects the composition of the leadership team, including the CEO.

 Key initiatives

 Employee wellbeing

 The wellbeing of our employees - many of whom work under a hybrid model (i.e. remotely and in-office) - is inherently tied to the wellbeing of our business.